dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 DI services injected into the component using [`@inject`](xref:mvc/views/razor#inject) or the [`[Inject]` attribute](xref:Microsoft.AspNetCore.Components.InjectAttribute) aren't created in the component's scope.
 To use the component's scope, services must be resolved using <xref:Microsoft.AspNetCore.Components.OwningComponentBase.ScopedServices> with either <xref:Microsoft.Extensions.DependencyInjection.ServiceProviderServiceExtensions.GetRequiredService%2A> or <xref:System.IServiceProvider.GetService%2A>.
 Any services resolved using the <xref:Microsoft.AspNetCore.Components.OwningComponentBase.ScopedServices> provider have their dependencies provided in the component's scope.

-The following example demonstrates the difference between injecting a scoped service directly and resolving a service using <xref:Microsoft.AspNetCore.Components.OwningComponentBase.ScopedServices> in a Blazor Server app.
+The following example demonstrates the difference between injecting a scoped service directly and resolving a service using <xref:Microsoft.AspNetCore.Components.OwningComponentBase.ScopedServices> on the server.
 The following interface and implementation for a time travel class include a `DT` property to hold a <xref:System.DateTime> value.
 The implementation calls <xref:System.DateTime.Now?displayProperty=nameWithType> to set `DT` when the `TimeTravel` class is instantiated.

 `ITimeTravel.cs`: